How To Change Your Name After Divorce

 7. Anywhere that bears your marital name, like financial accounts

-In most states, you can easily request the divorce court to enter into a formal process for the purpose of changing your name.
+In most states, you can easily request the divorce court to enter a formal process to change your name.

-The court that will be ordering your name change will be the formal and the only official proof of changing your name.
+The court ordering your name change will be the formal and the only official proof of changing your name.

-This is because you are formally changing your married name to your maiden name, which provides legal and official proof of the same.
+This is because you are formally changing your married name to your maiden name, which provides legal and official proof.

-Additionally, if you apply to change your name during the process of divorce, it would be much easier to achieve the process compared to changing your name after divorce proceedings.
+Additionally, if you apply to change your name during the divorce process, it would be much easier to achieve the process than changing your name after divorce proceedings.

 In Which Areas Can I Change My Name After The Divorce?